 The company reported record first-quarter results in FY21.
 Carriage Services reported revenues of $96.6 million, up 24.7% YoY, EBITDA of $45.8 million, up 52.1% YoY, and net income of $12.9 million, up 408% YoY.
 In addition, the company reported a massive increase in margins, with EBITDA margins growing 8% to 47.4% and free-cash-flow margins growing from 11.8% to 28.1%.

 Hillenbrand is not a pure death-care/funeral sector stock as it has multiple other lines of business; it is one of the largest casket providers and cremation product manufacturers in the US through its Batesville brand.
-Apart from Batesville, the company has a portfolio of brands that operate in the industrial equipment space.
+Apart from Batesville, the company has a brand portfolio that operates in the industrial equipment space.

-Under Batesville, the company provides high-quality burial caskets, cremation urns, and memorialization products.
+Under Batesville, the company provides high-quality burial caskets benefiting lumber stocks Canada, cremation urns, and memorialization products.
 The company also provides technology services to funeral professionals for planning services.

 In Q2 FY21, the company reported consolidated revenues of $722 million, up 11% YoY, and net earnings of $78 million, up 4% YoY.
 Their Batesville business performed very well with revenues of $166 million, up 20% YoY, and EBITDA of $45 million, up 39% YoY.